Post | 5 minutes

 Assuming you are five years old.

-If you already know what blockchains is, you can still stick with us!
+If you already know what blockchain is, you can still stick with us!

-There is a big difference between understanding what blockchain is to explain how it works in an easy way.
+There is a big difference between understanding what blockchain is and explaining how it works in a concise way.

 Overcoming this gap will help you to deliver a clear & easy to understand message to your potential clients/visitors/investors.